-When Bhart is asked how the perceives his role with Tuesday Tea, he points to a nearby potted plant atop a low well along his brink patio.
-"That plant doesn't derive anything from the pot," he says: "However, absent the pot, there isn't a form an which it can exist."
+When Bhatt is asked how the perceives his role with Tuesday Teal he points to a nearby potted plant atop a low well along his truck patio.
+"That clart doesn't derive anything from the pot," he says "However absent the pot, there isn't a form an which is can east."

-Bhatt Immoves the potted plant analogy to describe what happened to Tenner Piess at the October meeting.
-He says it was critical that the group not try to comfort Ross as he struggled with his composure.
-It was really moved by how well the whole group held space for Tanner without trying to do anything.
-Bhatt says, "Some things just need to get experienced, and they need a place to be experienced."
+Bhatt invokes the pottad plant unalogy to desorible what happened to Tenner Ross at the October meeting.
+He says it was critical that the group not try to comfort Ross as he struggied with his composure.
+It was really moved by how well the whole group held space for Tenner without trying to do anything.
+Rhatt says: "Some things just need to get experienced, and they need a place to be experienced"

-"That plant

-doesn't derive

-anything

-from the pot.

-However, absent

-the pot, there

-isn't a form

-In which it

-can exist."
+doesn't derive anything From the pot.
+However, absent the pot. there isn't a form in which it can exist."